tatsuokun/context2vec/README.md

 python -m src
 >> I am a [] .
 ```
-(Note that you might not get a good result if you use the model that learns from a part of penn tree (i.e. `dataset/sample.txt`) because it does not contain enough data for learning context vectors.
+(Note that you might not get a good result if you use the model that learns from a part of penn tree bank (i.e. `dataset/sample.txt`) because it does not contain enough data for learning context vectors.
 The reason why I put this sample in the repository is that you can easily check whether this program could actually work.)

 ## Running with GPU and other settings
 ### Train
-Running on GPU_ID 0 with (batch_size=100, hidden_size=300 and epochs=10) using INPUT_FILE and outputting a word vector file on OUTPUT_FILE.
+Running on GPU_ID 0 using INPUT_FILE and output embedding file on OUTPUT_EMBEDDING_FILE and model parameters on MODEL_FILE.
+(The other detailed settings are set by `config.toml`)

 ```
-python -m src -g 0 -b 100 -u 300 -e 10 -i INPUT_FILE -w OUTPUT_FILE --train
+python -m src -g 0 -i INPUT_FILE -w OUTPUT_EMBEDDING_FILE -m MODEL_FILE --train
 ```

 ### Inference

 ```
-python -m src -g 0 -w WORD_EMBEDDING_FILE -m MODEL_FILE
+python -m src -w WORD_EMBEDDING_FILE -m MODEL_FILE
 ```

 ## Performance